Hukex/SpringBootPractice/README.md

 **Date**: October, 2020.

-This project is just to practice SpringBoot and also to show my tutor how my code was made.
+This project was just to practice SpringBoot and also to show my tutor how my code was made.

 # Preview🔍

-**In this case there is not preview sorry.**
+**In this project there is not preview sorry.**

 # Technologies💻